busayojee/RAG/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to improve the game.
+If you'd like to improve the app.

 ---